Donkere-vader/pygui/README.md

 # PyGui
-A module based on Tkinter that shows windows constructed from xml
+A module that generates Tkinter windows from XML with jinja2 templating.

 ## Disclaimer
 This is a very simple module.
 If you need very fine control or very special functions of tkinter this module will probably not work for you.